MycroftAI/enclosure-picroft/README.md

   "Mycroft, how tall was Abraham Lincoln?"

-# Versions
+## Versions
+* [0.9.1](https://mycroft.ai/to/picroft-image) - Preloaded with mycroft-core 0.9.14, better pairing, CLI after boot
 * [0.9](https://mycroft.ai/to/picroft-image) - Preloaded with 17.08a, auto-upgrading from this repo
 * [0.8](https://rebrand.ly/Picroft-0_8) - Connecting to Home backend
 * [0.5.1](https://rebrand.ly/Picroft-0_5_1) - Fixed several audio issues with 0.5 image
 * 0.5 - Original image, connecting to Cerberus backend

-# Help and more info
+## Help and more info
 Check out the project wiki [here](https://github.com/MycroftAI/enclosure-picroft/wiki).
 There's also the general [Documentation](https://docs.mycroft.ai/).

-# There are two scripts run on startup
+## There are two scripts run on startup
 * `audio_setup.sh` configures your specific audio setup.
 * `custom_setup.sh` is a stub meant to initialize any other IoT devices or services you might need like a DLNA server or syslog for example.

-# Using USB Audio as Output
+## Using USB Audio as Output

 Typically the USB audio should be connected to hwplug:1,0 but to verify run the following: